nhsconnect/FHIR-ePMA-Implementation/pages/explore/explore_overview.md

 ### One-off Medication Request

 A request for medication for a given patient.
 Each request shall be for one medication treatment or course.
-The structured dosage instruction shall specify the administration requirement, e.g. "50mg daily with food" and any time or dosing bounds, e.g. "for 7 days", all represented in the structured and machine readable FHIR [**dosage**](develop_medicationrequest.html#dosageinstruction) structure.
+The structured dosage instruction shall specify the administration requirement, e.g. "50mg daily with food", and any time or dosing bounds, e.g. "for 7 days", all represented in the structured and machine readable FHIR [dosage](develop_medicationrequest.html#dosageinstruction) structure.

 Most ePMA medication requests are deemed to be on-going unless specifically stated within the dosage instruction with date, time or dose bounds.
 Where no end criteria is specified the hospital pharmacy will typically dispense a quantity of medication as per their local agreed best practice.
 For example, sufficient medication for a given number of days, depending on how frequently the ward and pharmacy want to re-order medication.
 When more medication is required, a re-fill medication request is submitted.